Instructions for Authors

 - Other materials/tools of interest

-- Length of Review Manuscripts: Generally, up to 3,000 words, excluding references and supplementary materials.
+- Length of Review Manuscripts: Approximately 3,000 words, excluding references and supporting materials.
 The length is provided as a guide; where appropriate, longer submissions will be published.

 - Template for Review Manuscript Preparation: Download the Review Template that includes format guidelines and a detailed description of the information needed in a Review Manuscript.